Griatch/wordtrack/README.md

 You need git and Python 2.7.

-Just `cd` to place you want the program folder to end up and do
+Just `cd` to the place you want the program folder to end up and do

 ```
 git clone https://github.com/Griatch/wordtrack.git
 ```

-The program is run from the install folder.

 ## Usage